Webex Assistant Skills Overview

 anchorWhat Can You Build?anchor

-Developers can create unique voice-driven applications that relay audio and web content back to Cisco Webex Room Kit, Cisco Webex Board, and Cisco Webex Desk Pro devices.
-Assistant Skills can also be used to give a voice to existing functionality already provided by current applications and integrations.
+Developers can create unique, voice-driven applications that relay audio and web content back to Webex Board, Desk, Room, and Room Kit series devices.
+Assistant skills can also be used to give a voice to your existing business applications.

 anchorHow Should a Skill Behave?anchor

-Please refer to the User Experience Design Guide for Webex Assistant Skill Developers for a comprehensive guide for the Skills user experience.
+Please refer to the User Experience Design Guide for Webex Assistant Skill Developers for a comprehensive guide for designing a voice enabled skill user experience.

 anchorSkills Architecture Overviewanchor

-In order to better understand what we are doing in this guide, we'll start with a high level overview of how the Webex Assistant Skills platform work within the Webex Assistant architecture.
+We'll begin with a high-level overview of how the Webex Assistant skills platform works within the Webex Assistant architecture.
 The following image is an overview of the architecture:

 We'll start defining the different pieces of the system: